-A dependent child is covered until the end of the calendar year in which he or she attains age 26 for medical benefits.
-Coverage may be continued after the end of the calendar year in which a dependent child attains age 26, if he or she has a physical or developmental disability which began before coverage would otherwise have ended, and which makes him or her incapable of self-sustaining employment.
+For medical benefits, a dependent child is covered until the end of the calendar year in which he or she reaches age 26.
+Coverage may be continued after the end of the calendar year in which a dependent child reaches age 26, if he or she has a physical or developmental disability which began before coverage would otherwise have ended, and which makes him or her incapable of self-sustaining employment.
 Proof of the disability must be provided within 31 days of the termination of regular coverage of the dependent, and from time to time as requested by the Plan Administration Office thereafter.

-Eligible dependent children are covered until their 21st birthday for life insurance.
+Eligible dependent children are covered until their 26th birthday for life insurance.